 36 Total Credits Required

-This program is not a clinical/counseling licensed program.
-The human services online master’s program can be completed in six semesters, although your transfer credits and general education coursework will vary the time it takes you to finish.
+Depending on the emphasis you choose, our courses explore topics such as trauma and stressor-related disorders, the impact of trauma on the developing brain, psychopathology, and ethical and legal considerations.
+The online human services degree can be completed in six semesters, although your transfer credits and general education coursework will vary the time it takes you to finish.

 This course explores the roles and responsibilities that human service professionals perform in delivering services to clients with behavioral health issues in criminal justice and forensic behavioral health settings.
 This initial course will provide an interdisciplinary view of human services across numerous settings, including social work, case management, child protective services, domestic violence and homeless shelters, substance use and behavioral health treatment centers, first responders, courts, and community supervision.
 Students will (a) become acquainted with evidence-based non-clinical assessment and intervention techniques, (b) match common community-based resources to client needs, and (c) enhance communication, problem solving, and advocacy skills to employ on behalf of clients.

 This course will provide an in-depth look at the relationship between family violence, child maltreatment, post-traumatic stress disorder (PTSD), and various forms of trauma and their impacts on global functioning.
 It will explore risk factors and warning signs associated with family violence and other forms of maltreatment.
 Students will analyze the direct and indirect impacts of violence and abuse on the victims and other family members.
 Students will identify victim-offender typologies and explore the impact of substance use and behavioral health in cases involving family violence.
 Current intervention strategies and available community resources for those affected by family violence and other traumatic events will be included.